SlimeVR/SlimeVR-Docs-Site/diy/tracker-schematics.md

 | D7    | GPIO13 | Yes              | Yes         | MOSI pin for SPI interface                          |
 | D8    | GPIO15 | Pulled to ground | Yes         | CS pin for SPI interface                            |

-## Cable layout recommendation for auxiliary tracker
+## Cable layout recommendation for auxiliary tracker {#cable-layout-recommendation-for-auxiliary-tracker}

 Note that while schematics show SDA and SCL running adjacent to each other, make sure that they are not physically adjacent when running in the auxiliary tracker cable.
 This is to avoid [crosstalk](https://www.i2cchip.com/i2c_connector.html#Crosstalk) and ensure stable operation of both trackers when cable and allows the extension to safely reach more than 80cm.